 Restaurants should focus on creating their presence on all possible social media platforms such as Facebook, Twitter, Instagram.
 Not only this, it is essential to keep the social media pages updated.
 So, if you haven’t already, create a page on Facebook.
 Read a detailed guide on how to make the best use of Facebook for your restaurant here.

 There are several active Food Groups on Facebook, where the foodies often share their experience of going to a restaurant.
-It is a good idea to monitor the conversations happening on these groups.
-Stay on the lookout if anyone is talking about your restaurant—positive or negative.
+It is a good idea to monitor the conversations happening in these groups.
+Staying on the lookout if anyone is talking about your restaurant—positive or negative is an essential part of online restaurant reputation management.

 2. Respond to Customer Reviews